Mission

 Mike Priehs

-Mike Priehs is the Copyright Specialist for Education at Cornell University Library.
+Mike Priehs is the Open Scholarship Specialist with the Research Data and Open Scholarship group at Cornell University Library.
 In this role, Mike creates and facilitates educational programs for CUL regarding copyright, intellectual property, and information policy best practices related to teaching, research, scholarship, and publication.
 Mike is a doctoral candidate in Educational Leadership & Policy Studies at Wayne State University, and he holds an M.L.I.S. from University of Wisconsin-Milwaukee and a B.S. focused on special education from Eastern Michigan University.
 Areas of focus: intellectual property, scholarly communication, and data management.

 Henrik Spoon